Young People and Disasters

 Cruse offers support resources for adults responding to the needs of bereaved children, and also includes Hope Again - http://hopeagain.org.uk - a website designed for young people by young people.

 National Child Traumatic Stress Network

 This US website include helpful information about types of childhood trauma, therapies and resources.

 A guide produced in Northern Ireland providing information for those supporting people who have experienced a traumatic bereavement.

 Jupiter’s Children (Mary Campion, Liverpool University Press, 1998)

 Mary Campion, a teacher leading a school cruise trip on the Jupiter that sank off Athens in October 1988, compiled this book from the first person accounts of those affected, including teenagers who survived the disaster.

 Literature and Best Practice Review and Assessment: Identifying People’s Needs in Major Emergencies and Best Practice in Humanitarian Response

-Dr Anne Eyre (Department for Culture Media and Sport, 2006).
+Dr Anne Eyre (Independent report commissioned by the Department for Culture Media and Sport, 2006).
 See pages 18-19, which refer to the needs of children and young people following disasters.